The Importance of Teaching Earth Science

-He’ll let the kids throw in their own ideas: Let’s consider the “system” of soccer, or of a banana.
+He’ll let the kids throw in their own ideas: consider the “system” of soccer, or of a banana, for example.
 Almost anything can be slotted in to the basic format, with students asking where it comes from, how it may grow and change, what kinds of outcomes it may generate.

 Dig in the Dirt

-“One of the best ways to put earth sciences into any STEM program is to provide students with opportunities to garden,” said Donna Grim, principal of Green Valley Elementary School in Danville, California.
+“One of the best ways to put earth sciences into any STEM program is to provide students with opportunities to garden,” says Donna Grim, principal of Green Valley Elementary School in Danville, CA.

-“Calculating the rate of growth and the many variables found in the growing cycle is an excellent way to incorporate earth science vocabulary, and meaningful hands on activity,” she said.
-“Tools and approaches used can vary but students allowed to experiment can use cameras for documentation, create graphs to compare growth, make iMovies to explain lessons learned and more.
+“Calculating the rate of growth and the many variables found in the growing cycle is an excellent way to incorporate earth science vocabulary, and meaningful hands-on activity,” she advises.
+“Tools and approaches used can vary but students allowed to experiment can use cameras for documentation, create graphs to compare growth, make iMovies to explain lessons learned, and more.
 The use of technology should be a natural extension of the earth science experience.”

 Huntoon extends this idea of connectedness, encouraging teachers to help kids interface with their own local ecosystems as a way to engage in earth sciences.

 “We have really focused on a place-based approach.
 We want to make everything we teach relevant to students’ lives, so we focus on their local areas as much as possible.
 This helps to connect them, which helps to make them more informed about how science can help us make good decisions,” she says.

 In this way, earth science becomes a doorway into a wider understanding of science as a foundational pursuit.
 “Kids need to use science as a tool to look at problems in their local communities.
 That’s really powerful.
 Now they know what science is all about and just how powerful it can be as a force for making good decisions,” she notes.